azev77/azev77.github.io/_pages/about.md

 at the [Zicklin School of Business](https://zicklin.baruch.cuny.edu/) at [Baruch College](https://www.baruch.cuny.edu/).
 * My research studies interactions between real estate markets, financial markets, and the rest of the economy.
-* I received a Doctorate from [Wharton](https://doctoral.wharton.upenn.edu/) in 2015 and a Bachelor's degree from [Brandeis](https://www.brandeis.edu/economics/people/index.html) in 2008.
+* I received a PhD from [Wharton](https://doctoral.wharton.upenn.edu/) in 2015 and a Bachelor's degree from [Brandeis](https://www.brandeis.edu/economics/people/index.html) in 2008.

 # News
 * March 10, 2021.